lbuk/brownfieldgrids/README.md

 brownfieldgrids::brownfieldgrid_osm_nlud("Woolwich Dockyard, London")
 ```

-Map of NLUD 2009-2010 and 2018 [Brownfield Register](https://data.london.gov.uk/dataset/brownfield-land-register) data in Silvertown for comparison.
+Maps of NLUD 2009-2010 and [Brownfield Register](https://data.london.gov.uk/dataset/brownfield-land-register) 2018 data at Silvertown for comparison.
 ```
 brownfieldgrids::brownfieldgrid_register_nlud("Silvertown, London")
 ```

 Brownfieldgrids also contains functions for creating interactive grid maps of the Brownfield Register and NLUD.
-To create a map of the NLUD 2009-2010 at Woolwich Dockyard:
+Click on the sites to show info.
+To create an interactive map of the NLUD 2009-2010 at Woolwich Dockyard, use:
 ```
 brownfieldgrids::brownfieldgrid_nlud_satellite("Woolwich Dockyard, London")
 ```
-Brownfield Register 2018 at Woolwich Dockyard
+To create an interactive map of the Brownfield Register 2018 at Woolwich Dockyard:
 ```
 brownfieldgrids::brownfieldgrid_register_satellite("Woolwich Dockyard, London") # Brownfield Register
 ```